ryedin/site/_deployment/installing-a-rack.md

 ```
 </div>

-For more details on uninstall a rack, see [Uninstalling Convox](https://convox.com/docs/uninstalling-convox/).
+For more details on uninstall a Rack, see [Uninstalling Convox](https://convox.com/docs/uninstalling-convox/).